 Parish Hotline – Priests are encouraged to call the Parish Support Line 24 hours a day, 365 days a year for emergency financial assistance, material assistance, and access to resources for their parishioners.

 Project Cool – Bexar County seniors, age 60 and above, and disabled individuals are eligible to receive FREE fans during the hot summer months to reduce heat-related illness and death.
 Free fans are provided between June and September.
-Donations are accepted at Guadalupe Community Center and San Antonio Fire Department stations throughout San Antonio (except at the Airport).
+Donations are accepted at Guadalupe Community Center and monetary donations can be made online

 For more information regarding free services and donations, call the Guadalupe Community Center and St. Stephen’s CARE Center at (210) 226-6178.